-If you’re a UK citizen hoping to TEFL in the EU after 31 October 2019, are you wasting your time?
-With apocalyptic warnings about mile long queues at borders and wartime living conditions after Brexit, we wouldn’t blame you if you’re hiding under the closest duvet rather than hunting out your dream TEFL destination.
+If you’re a UK citizen hoping to TEFL in the EU after 31st December 2020, are you wasting your time?
+With apocalyptic warnings about mile-long queues at borders and wartime living conditions after Brexit, we wouldn’t blame you if you’re hiding under the closest duvet rather than hunting out your dream TEFL destination.

-Right now, it’s possible that there will be a ‘cliff edge’ no-deal Brexit on 31 October, with all automatic rights to working in the EU cancelled overnight – but it’s also feasible that a second referendum or General Election could lead to Brexit being cancelled altogether, enabling straightforward, visa free TEFL in Europe to continue in the same way as it does today.
+Right now, it’s possible that there will be a ‘cliff edge’ no-deal Brexit with all automatic rights to working in the EU cancelled overnight – but it’s also feasible that a fair and reasonable deal will be made, enabling straightforward TEFling in Europe.

 So, with so much uncertainty over Brexit, what are your options for TEFL?

 Up until 31st December, the UK will remain in the EU.
 This means that, right now, UK citizens have an automatic right to live and work in any other EU country without the need for a visa.

 If you act fast (and we mean FAST!!), you could still squeeze in a short stint of travel or a mini taster of English teaching before the December deadline*.
 Grab your passport and go, go, go…

 Be ready to grab the opportunity to teach English in the EU straight away as both these options will be time-limited.
 The current extension is only expected to last a few months and the transition period is due to end on 31 December 2020.
 After that, the UK’s relationship with the EU is still unknown – and it may well be far trickier to TEFL in the EU.

 3. Ignore Brexit and TEFL in the EU

 If you’re a carefree optimist (or simply happy to be flexible with your plans), you could head over to the EU now* and teach English for as long as you’re allowed.